markdicksonjr/work/README.md

 # Work (for Go)

 A worker pool and batch processing library.
-Ships with a few utilities for common use-cases (e.g. XML processing).
+Ships with a few utilities for common use-cases (e.g. XML processing, splitting inputs, ensuring a single writer at a time for file output).

 ## Job Queue Usage